rmonnier9/tellai/packages/plugins/wordpress/readme.txt

 - API Key (stored by user in plugin settings)

 Data is sent when:
-- An article has been geenrated by your Lovarank Agent
+- An article has been genrated by your Lovarank Agent

 External Service:
 - [Lovarank API](https://www.lovarank.com)